yodrew/darkroomretreat/manuscript/make.md

             1. cut a small wedge out of overlapping cut mark to align it with matching cut mark on sheet below
             2. align cut marks at perimeter of plan first, then the one(s) in the middle.
             3. use masking tape to join sheets
-    3. hand-reproducing plans from book or screen
+    3. by hand
+    	1. ruler and magnifying glass
+			1. get large white paper to make a reusable pattern with.
+Don't measure directly on materials.
-        1. to keep drawing orthogonal, use some combination of graph paper, drafting table, and extra careful measurement and marking.
-An Incra ruler will help a lot with this.
-See above, [____basics > tools____](#tools)
+    	    2. to keep drawing orthogonal, use some combination of graph paper, drafting table, and extra careful measurement and marking.
+An [____Incra ruler____](incra.com) will help a lot with this.
+			3. use magnifying glass to see plans and measurements in the book correctly or draw from PDFs
-        2. plans are as symmetrical and uniform as possible.
+            4. plans are as symmetrical and uniform as possible.
 If two similar-looking areas of a plan look the same size, they are.
 So from measurements given in plans, infer the rest.
-There is some redundancy so you don't have to figure out everything and can double-check essential measurements.
+There is some redundancy so you don't have to figure out everything and can double-check essential measurements with arithmetic.
-        3. use grey-numbered cumulative measurements in plan to quickly mark lines
+            5. use grey-numbered cumulative measurements in plan to quickly mark lines
+		2. trace
+			1. trace directly from a flat screen monitor
+			2. zoom image till stated measurements match a ruler both horizontally and vertically
+			3. tape paper to the screen
+			4. mark ends, corners, and intersections of lines precisely and lines just well enough to know what you are looking at later
+			5. you will have to overlap multiple sheets of paper for most plans, as with a desktop printer.
+On each new piece of paper, repeat the last set of marks from the previous so you know where to overlap and tape the sheets together.
 3. key

     Here is a key to the computer-drafted plans.
-Find further explanation of symbols in fabricate section below.
+Find further explanation of symbols, especially dash-dotted lines, in **fabricate** section below.

 [![plan key](images/key.png)](http://darkroomretreat.com/img/plan/key.pdf)